The OWO, London, UK

 There were no direct electrical links between the different façades being illuminated, therefore to avoid the need to lay new physical cables, the different façades are all controlled via a lighting control system local to the façade.
 These discrete control systems all work seamlessly together via mobile telephone network communications, giving secure remote cloud software access, which also assists the client’s facilities and maintenance team.

-For normal operation, a white lighting scheme is utilised, however to mark special events and celebrations a number of different coloured lighting scenes have been programmed.
+For normal operation, a white lighting scheme is utilised however, to mark special events and celebrations, a number of different coloured lighting scenes have been programmed.
 These special lighting scenes are all programmed into a calendar which, using the cloud software access, the client’s facilities team can adjust for changing dates of festivals and to celebrate occasional one-off events.
-The lighting controls smoothly dim the feature façade lighting to off at curfew, and ensure that post any special events that the lighting returns to the normal white light appearance, ensuring a fully automated lighting installation is achieved.
+The lighting controls smoothly dim the feature façade lighting to off at curfew, and ensure that, post any special events, the lighting returns to the normal white light appearance, ensuring a fully automated lighting installation is achieved.

 Planning Consultant: DP9